The Shoah (Holocaust)

 Survivor organisations in NSW

 There are a number of Jewish organisations in Sydney catering for the needs of Holocaust survivors.
-These include the Australian Association of Jewish Holocaust Survivors and Descendants, JewishCare, the Council on the Ageing, the Child Survivors Group, B’nai B’rith and the Board of Deputies through its Shoah Remembrance Committee.
+These include the Australian Association of Jewish Holocaust Survivors and Descendants, JewishCare, the COA Sydney, the Child Survivors Group, B’nai B’rith and the Board of Deputies through its Shoah Remembrance Committee.
 Many survivors act as volunteer guides at the Sydney Jewish Museum, teaching about the horrors of the Holocaust through retelling their experiences.

 The organisations listed above are involved in various educational and commemorative functions throughout the year, including Yom Hashoah (organised mainly by the Board of Deputies) Kristallnacht (the Night of Broken Glass) and remembrance of the liberation of various concentration and death camps.